lzap/lzap.github.com/content/posts/2022/wrapping-multiple-errors.md

 fmt.Println(err)
 ```

-What would previously result in an error now correctly prints:
+What would previously result as a malformed format string now correctly prints:

     err1 + err2